numpde/tcga/README.md

 ## About

-This python package provides basic tools to work with genomic data.
+This python3 package provides basic tools to work with genomic data.
 It is under development (2020-06-18).
 Meanwhile, see examples below.